SuperSimpleDev/react-course/1-links.md

 ## Lesson 7
 Ecommerce Backend: https://github.com/supersimpledev/ecommerce-backend-ai

-Create the Ecommerce Backend with AI (old version): https://youtu.be/xuEMxe-6QII
+Create the Ecommerce Backend with AI: https://youtu.be/vBprybSmJs8

 ### Version of `axios`
 Here's the version of axios we use: